 Lead has been used for manufacturing pipes since Roman times.
-Our word ‘plumbing‘ is even derived from the Latin plumbum meaning lead!
-In the UK lead has been commonly used for domestic plumbing prior to building regulations being changed in 1969.
+The word ‘plumbing‘ is even derived from the Latin plumbum meaning lead!
+In the UK, lead has been commonly used for domestic plumbing prior to building regulations being changed in 1969.

-Lead is extremely toxic, it accumulates within the body and affects every organ, particularly the nervous system.
-Lead is known to have serious consequences for the development of children’s brains.
+Lead is extremely toxic, it accumulates within the body and affects every organ, particularly the nervous system and is also known to have serious consequences for the development of children’s brains.
 The WHO (World Health Organisation) has found that low level lead exposure can lead to reduced IQ and behavioural changes such as reduced attention spans.